zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

     https://localhost:10010/ui/v1/apicatalog/
     ```

-You successfully onboarded your Java application with the API-ML if your service is running and you can access the API documentation.
+You successfully onboarded your Java application with the API ML if your service is running and you can access the API documentation.

 ## (Optional) Validating the discovery of your API service by the Discovery Service
 If your service is not visible in the API Catalog, you can check if your service is discovered by the Discovery Service.